akai-z/github-downloader/README.md

 Currently the tool does not support specific files or directories download.

-## Does the tool support submodules download?
+## Does the tool support Git submodules download?

-Currently the tool does not support submodules download.
+Currently the tool does not support Git submodules download.

 ## Requirements